timbru31/SilkSpawners/README.md

 Ever wanted to move a mob spawner?
 Now you can, using tools with the "silk touch" enchantment.

-*Update 2012/01/23*: SilkSpawners 0.3 beta released (requires CraftBukkit 1.1).
-[Alternate download link](http://dl.dropbox.com/u/57628348/SilkSpawners-0.3.jar) until submission is approved on BukkitDev.
+*Update 2012/02/05*: SilkSpawners 0.4 beta released for CraftBukkit 1.1-R3!

 Features:

 * Spawner retains creature type
 * Works on legit spawners
-* If a spawner is mined _without_ silk touch, drops spawner eggs instead (optional)
+* If a spawner is mined _without_ silk touch, drops spawner eggs / XP / iron bars instead (optional)
 * Show creature type when spawners are placed or broken
 * /spawner command to view spawner you are looking at
 * /spawner [creature] to change an existing spawner in the world, if in your crosshairs